Humira Side Effects & Warnings

 Hepatosplenic T-cell Lymphoma

 The FDA put out two alerts in 2011 regarding TNF blockers and the development of cancer.
-First in April, the FDA said it continued to receive reports of hepatosplenic T-cell lymphoma (HSTCL).
+First, in April, the FDA said it continued to receive reports of hepatosplenic T-cell lymphoma (HSTCL).

-The reports were primarily in adolescents and young adults being treated for Crohn’s disease and ulcerative colitis with TNF blockers as well as azathioprine and/or mercaptopurine.
+Reports were primarily in adolescents and young adults being treated for Crohn’s disease and ulcerative colitis with TNF blockers as well as azathioprine and/or mercaptopurine.
 One patient was being treated for psoriasis and two patients were being treated for rheumatoid arthritis.

 The FDA reviewed data from the Adverse Event Reporting System database, literature and the HSTCL Cancer Survivors’ Network and identified two cases of HSTCL with Humira and five cases with the combination of Humira and Remicade.